wgao19/flow-notes/README.md

   /** function fields */

-  purr1: Function, // not recommended because parameters and returns are not restricted
+  purr1: Function, // not recommended because Function is now aliased to `any`
   purr2: () => {}, // likely a typo, did you mean () => void?

   purr3: () => void, // (very common) a function that doesn't take nor return anything